 Is Your Partner Unsupportive?

 What do you do if your partner is unsupportive?
 It may indicate relationship trouble but not always.
 Here are a few different areas to look at first.

 Learning how to be supportive is a skill that doesn't come naturally.
 You think that your partner should "know what you need" without having to tell them.
 A common theme I hear from women is that they want their partner to support them like girlfriends - but they're not your girlfriend.

 In general, men are more solution focused and want to give advice.
 Men want their women to be happy, but feel frustrated when they can't fix it.
-This creates emotional separation because if he feels like a failure, how likely is he going to keep trying?
+This creates emotional separation because if he feels like a failure, he stops trying.

 The 5 Love Languages